nickassafkirk/Cartel-Coffee/README.md

 ### Strategy

 #### User goals
+* Users want to know the purpose of the site immediately.
-* Users want to learn more about the business
+* Users want to learn more about the business.
-* Users want to view the business's menus
+* Users want to view the business's menus.
-* Users want to make orders for takeaway/collection
+* Users want to make orders for takeaway/collection.
-* Users want to view the reservations policy and make a booking/reservation
+* Users want to view the reservations policy and have the ability to make reservations.
-* Users want to shop for coffee, equipment and merchandise online
+* Users want to shop for coffee, equipment and merchandise online.
-* Users want to contact the shop for more information
+* Users want to contact the shop for more information.
-* Users want to visit the business's social media profiles to learn more about them
+* Users want to visit the business's social media profiles to learn more about them.

 #### Business Needs
 * The business owner wants to increase their online awareness and to interact with new and existing customers online